 The following are some of the most stunning robotics industry stats to keep you glued to your screen until the end of this post.

-- There are 12 million robotic units worldwide in 2020.
+- There were 12 million robotic units worldwide in 2020.

-- Robotics has already gotten about 150,000 people employed worldwide in engineering and assembly jobs.
+- The robotics industry already employes about 150,000 people worldwide in engineering and assembly jobs.